 Colour is a serious business…

 Ensuring colour consistency is a serious business and Pantone have got their colour system down to a science and true art.
-When using Pantone, you are paying a premium for the assurance that the colour you see on the swatch in front of you is the colour that can be reproduced on your material.
+When using Pantone, you are paying a premium for the assurance that the colour you see is the colour that will be achieved.

-Pantone own the Intellectual Property of the colours and their associated names and numbers, they also ensure that their products are globally available so no matter where in the World the product is manufactured it is possible to accurately match to a Pantone colour.
+Pantone own the Intellectual Property of the colours and their associated names, numbers and colour data.
+Additionally, they also ensure that their products are globally available, so no matter where in the World your product is manufactured it is possible to accurately match to a Pantone colour.

-The Pantone Fashion, Home and Interiors fabric system is more expensive than the printed paper Graphics system but don’t forget that 2850 individual colours have to be dyed on fabric and then cut precisely to make each book.
-Large batches of cloth are dyed and are then subjected to strict quality control, which not only eliminates any batches that are not evenly dyed, but also ensures that each achieves a DE reading of less than 0.5 from the Master Standard and is also the same side of the standard as previous batches.
+The Pantone Fashion, Home and Interiors fabric system is much more expensive than the printed paper Graphics system.
+However, don’t forget that 2850 individual colours have to be dyed on fabric and then cut precisely to make each book.
+Large batches of cloth are dyed and are then subjected to strict quality control.
+This not only eliminates any batches that are not evenly dyed, but also ensures that each achieves a DE reading of less than 0.5 from the Master Standard and is also the same side of the standard as previous batches.

-Cloth that is approved is then cut down to size and mounted into the various swatches and cotton book formats so that you can be sure that your individual swatch (wherever in the World it is purchased) will exactly match to the cotton chip in your book.
+Cloth that is approved is then cut down to size and mounted into the various swatches and cotton book formats.
+Consequently, so you can be sure that your individual swatch (wherever in the World it is purchased) will exactly match to the cotton chip in your book.

 Value is far greater than the price tag